Huseyn Shaheed Suhrawardy: Family and early life

 The Suhrawardy family are regarded as one of the illustrious families of the Indian subcontinent.
 Claiming themselves as descendants of the first caliph of Islam, the Suhrawardy lineage is traced to Shihab al-Din 'Umar al-Suhrawardi, a Sufi who lived in Baghdad during the 12th century.
 The Suhrawardiyya order is one of the major Sunni orders of Sufism.
-His grandfather, Ubaidullah Al Ubaidi Suhrawardy, was a Dhaka-based Sufi leader of the Bengali Renaissance and buried beside the Lalbagh Fort.
+His grandfather, Ubaidullah Al-Ubaidi Suhrawardy, was a Dhaka-based Sufi leader of the Bengali Renaissance and is buried beside Lalbagh Fort.
 His father Justice Sir Zahid Suhrawardy was a Judge of the Calcutta High Court.
 His brother Hasan Shaheed Suhrawardy was a linguist, poet, art-critic and diplomat.
 His uncles included Lieutenant Colonel Hassan Suhrawardy and Sir Abdullah Al-Mamun Suhrawardy.
 His cousin Shaista Suhrawardy Ikramullah was one of South Asia's pioneering women in public service.
 His first wife was Begum Niaz Fatima, the daughter of Justice Sir Abdur Rahim, a member of the Governor's Executive Council and Speaker of the Central Legislative Assembly.
 Begum Niaz Fatima died in 1922.
-His second wife was Begum Veera Suhrawardy, a Russian actress of Polish descent.
+His second wife was Begum Vera Suhrawardy, a Russian actress of Polish descent.

-A young Huseyn studied in Calcutta Madrasa and attended St. Xavier's College where he earned a Bachelor of Science degree.
+A young Huseyn studied in Calcutta Madrasa and attended St. Xavier's College, Kolkata where he earned a Bachelor of Science degree.
 Both Huseyn and his elder brother Hasan studied in St Catherine's College, Oxford.
 They entertained themselves with D. H. Lawrence, Robert Trevelyn, Bertrand Russell, Hugh Kingsmill, Basanta Kumar Mullick, Kiran Shankar Roy, Apurba Chanda, Sri Prakash, S K Gupta, Surendra Kumar Sen, and Syud Hossain.
 The elder Suhrawardy (Hasan) was in Oxford when Bengali poet Rabindranath Tagore became the first Asian to win a Nobel Prize in 1913.
 His brother Hasan later recounted that "it is difficult now for me to recapture the elation and the ecstasy of those days, but I remember distinctly that look of awe which was in my landlady's eyes when she brought in the breakfast with the morning newspaper containing the scoop".
 Suhrawardy obtained further degrees, including a Bachelor of Civil Law from Oxford and a Master of Arts in Arabic from Calcutta.
 Suhrawardy became a barrister.
 He was called to the Bar of England and Wales through Gray's Inn in 1922–23.

 His first son Shahab died of pneumonia.
 His second son Rashid Suhrawardy was a British theatre actor.
 Rashid starred in the film Jinnah along with Christopher Lee.
 His granddaughter Shahida Jamil served as Pakistan's law minister.
 His nieces include Princess Sarvath al-Hassan of the Hashemite Kingdom of Jordan; the late Bangladeshi barrister Salma Sobhan; and the film-maker Naz Ikramullah.

-Political career
+Early political career (1924-1937)

 Political organizer

 Suhrawardy was credited as a pioneering modern political organizer in Bengal.
 He created 36 trade unions among sailors, railway employees, jute and cotton mills workers, rickshaw pullers, cart drivers and other working class groups dominated by Bengali Muslims.